hackerutsav/Vagrant-Setup/README.md

 3)Getting Started

-3.1 For starting up vagrant.This triggers the downlaod of presetup Vagrant image first time and relaunching the setup next time

 ---> Vagrant up

+3.1 For starting up Vagrant.This triggers the download of presetup Vagrant image first time and relaunching the setup other times.

+---> vagrant ssh

 3.2 For connecting to the virtual machine

----> vagrant ssh

 4)Sharing